appsquickly/typhoon/README.md

 * Dependencies declared in any order.
 (The order that makes sense to humans).

 * Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).
+Because this allows. . .

 * Ability to configure components for use in eg test vs production scenarios.
 This faciliates a good compromise between integration testing and pure unit testing.